visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 Sometimes the user may prefer one or the other of these choices.

 What if VisIt_ opens a NETCDF file with 4D array data?
-In theory, it maybe should be possible to apply a **Slice** operator and display a subset of its dimensions.
+In theory, it may be possible to apply a **Slice** operator and display a subset of its dimensions.
 In practice, this may not be possible.

 Whether VisIt_ handles bare array data in a desirable way depends on the database plugin used to read it.